Moskovskaya oblast (region), Russia (Podmoskovye)

 Moskovskaya oblast map of Russia

-In 1708, according to Peter I order Moskovskaya gubernia (province) was established.
-It included most of the territory of present Moskovskaya oblast.
-In 1812, Borodino battle took place.
-It was the biggest battle of the Russian-French War of 1812.
+In 1708, by decree of Peter the Great, Moskovskaya gubernia (province) was established.
+It included most of the territory of present Moscow oblast.
+In 1712, St. Petersburg became the capital of the Russian Empire and the significance of the Moscow region as the country’s economic center began to decrease.

-In 1941-1942, one of the most significant military events of the World War II took place on the territory of the province - the Battle for Moscow.
+In 1941-1942, one of the most important battles of the Second World War took place on the territory of the region - the Battle for Moscow.
+In the postwar years, the growth of economic potential of the region continued; several science cities were founded (Dubna, Troitsk, Pushchino, Chernogolovka).

 Author: Mikhail Grizly